espressif/idf-eclipse-plugin/docs/EspressifIDE.md

 $ xattr -dr com.apple.quarantine ~/Downloads/Espressif-IDE.app
 ```
 ### Espressif-IDE v2.4.0 Installer for Windows
-Espressif-IDE Installer (All-in-one) is an offline installer and it comes with all the required dependencies to work with the ESP-IDF Application development.
+Espressif-IDE Installer (All-in-one) is an offline installer and it comes with all the required components to work with the ESP-IDF Application development.

-Installer includes:
+The installer deploys the following components:
 - Embedded Python
 - Cross-compilers
 - OpenOCD
 - CMake and Ninja build tools
 - ESP-IDF
-- Espressif-IDE (includes essential Eclipse CDT Packages, IDF Eclipse Plugins and other third-party plugins required)
+- Espressif-IDE
 - Amazon Corretto OpenJDK

+As Installer bundles, all the required components and tools including stable esp-idf so people behind corporate firewalls can use the whole solution out-of-box.
+This also configures all the required build environment variables and tool paths as you launch the IDE.
+All you could do is to get started with your project direclty without manually configuring anything.
+This will give you a big boost to your productivity!

 Espressif-IDE Installer for Windows is available <a href ="https://dl.espressif.com/dl/esp-idf/">here</a>